 The Diamond Power Index

-Of all leadership development instruments we know of, the Diamond Power Index addresses the question of power and how leaders use their power more directly than any other instrument.
-This tool deeply understands the way leadership as a role acts on the individual and takes a pro-active approach to supporting leaders.
+Of all leadership development instruments we know of, the Diamond Power Index® addresses the question of power and how leaders use their power more directly than any other instrument.
+This tool deeply understands the way leadership as a role acts on the individual and takes a pro-active approach that supports leaders to use their power well.
 It explores subtle yet vital dimensions of leadership such as how empowered leaders feel in the face of the pressures the role can bring.
-At a practical level it offers feedback on whether leaders as seen as conflict competent or conflict averse, whether they are discreet or use information and the privileges that come with the role poorly.
+At a practical level it offers feedback on whether leaders are seen as conflict competent or conflict averse, whether they are discreet or use information and the privileges that come with the role poorly.

-Julie Diamond, the founder of the Diamond Power Index will be in Australia this month.
+Julie Diamond, the founder of the Diamond Power Index® will be in Australia.
 We are delighted to be hosting in Canberra with the Australian Tax Office an event for anyone interested in learning more about this ground-breaking tool that takes discussions about leadership behaviours and their ripple effects to a whole new level.
 If you are in Melbourne there will also be an event co-sponsored by the International Coach Federation and Organsiational Development Australia.
 If you’re interested please get in touch with us and come along.